siavooshpayandehazad/SoCDep2/README.txt

     - Genetics Algorithm for Mapping

-    - Add logarithmic and Boltzmann cooling for SA
+    - Add Boltzmann cooling for SA

-    - Support for adaptive routing! but have to solve some scheduling issues... have no idea how to schedule on multiple paths... should be stochastic... needs more reading...

     - Support for virtual channels!